-The most divisive movie of my lifetime (2017 edit: I guess until The Last Jedi), BvS was DC's answer to Marvel's Civil War.
+The most divisive movie of my lifetime (until 2017’s The Last Jedi), BvS was DC's answer to Marvel's Civil War.
 They actually tried to open on the same day as the MCU haymaker.
 They obviously blinked and moved to March and still smashed box office numbers, but the movie was absolutely torn to shreds by the world.

 The DCEU tried to catch up to the MCU with one film.
 Marvel took their time and released five movies before they even did The Avengers.
 The plot of BvS was similar to Civil War in that it divided its iconic heroes.
 However, Marvel built up to Civil War with 12 movies over seven years!
 DC had only the solid at best Man of Steel from almost three whole years earlier to show for their universe.